microsoft/rest-api-fuzz-testing/docs/cli-reference.md

       job create          Creates a new job
-      job status          Returns the status of the given job job list            Returns the status of all jobs started in the last _n_ hours job update          Deploys a job definition to an existing, idling job job delete          Deletes a running job
+      job status          Returns the status of the given job job list            Returns the status of all jobs started in the last 24 hours job update          Deploys a job definition to an existing, idling job job delete          Deletes a running job
       job results         Returns a url to where the job's results are stored